 We like to think of this as something like a personal annual review.
 But instead of your boss or manager going over your performance, you get to dive deep, ask questions, and see if how you actually spent your time last year lined up with your goals and plans.

-We’re big believers in the power of reflection, and doing a personal year end review is a great way to see how you spent your time last year.
-To get you started, here are a few pointers for how to run and get the most out of your own year end review using RescueTime.
+To get you started, here are a few pointers for how to run and get the most out of your own annual review using RescueTime.
+Use the links below to jump to a specific section or follow along with your own account.